-After combing through the market for the best ski gloves out there, we purchased the best contenders for head-to-head testing.
+After combing through the market for the best ski gloves out there, we purchase the best contenders for head-to-head testing.
 Then, over several seasons, we put these gloves through the wringer, using them day-in and day-out.
 Our testers are ski patrollers, ski guides, and hardcore ski bums who span the continent looking for the deepest snow.
 After countless days of testing, we compare the gloves in both real-world performance and also in controlled tests to determine which gloves are best for different uses.

 While wearing these gloves, we skied all over the world, from the glaciers of the Alps to the deep powder haunts of British Columbia and Jackson Hole, Wyoming.
 We took them spring skiing in Lake Tahoe and then down to South America in the fall.
 We rode chairlifts and skied in the backcountry of the Cascades, Wasatch, and the Chugach.
 We skied in the pouring rain (yes, pouring), on 30-inch powder days, and under sunny skies, all to help you choose the best product for your particular needs.

 Testing for warmth included some of the coldest days we have ever experience on snow, with temps dropping to -20 degrees Fahrenheit in British Columbia and Jackson Hole.
 On these days, we wore one pair of gloves each run, taking a warm-up break in between runs to make sure our hands recovered.
 We also had multiple testers wear each glove on the same day, to cross-check our warmth ratings.
 Once we had our warmth rankings in order, we wore different gloves on each hand to compare relative warmth and to make sure we were on the mark.